 - Updated lighting fixtures

-- Deep cleaning, including windows and surfaces
+- Deep cleaning throughout, including windows and surfaces

-These steps rarely cost more than $15,000–$25,000 for most properties, and when executed well, they can meaningfully improve the buyer pool and final pricing — without the timeline risk or budget uncertainty of major renovation.
+These steps rarely cost more than $15,000–$25,000 for most Denver properties, and when executed well, they can meaningfully improve the buyer pool and final pricing — without the timeline risk or budget uncertainty of a major renovation.

 Denver-Specific Deferred Maintenance Issues